I’m Samora Suber (SaSu), Founder of SamoraLife, and I want to share a bit more about my self-love journey…

 After a while of this, my mom was different.
 She became harder and more depressed; Meanwhile, I finally recovered but didn’t feel like myself anymore.
 The doctors cut my stomach open, leaving a huge scar, an inability to eat properly and limited motor skills.
 I began doubting myself, regretting the incident- thinking it was somehow my fault.
 I was suffering from low self-esteem and it became difficult to look at myself in the mirror.
 I had a deep gash on my forehead (that can still be seen at times) and my teeth shifted badly (which was and still is a vanity obsession of mine).
 So between not getting the high level of affection from my mother and becoming more negative about my condition, I began to lose my self-love.

-Over time, I got addicted to seeking “love” in everything else but myself: people, work, alcohol, drugs, relationships, travel (still addicted), sex, and even religion.
+Over time, I got addicted to seeking “love” in everything else but myself: people, work, alcohol, drugs, boys, travel (still addicted), sex, and even religion.
 Eventually, I realized that the “love” I was receiving from these avenues were temporary and actually leading me further from the pure love that I once knew.

 Rock bottom was years later (I was 28, living in NYC) when I was uncertain about my purpose, financially stressed, feeling unfulfilled at work, busying myself with unsuccessful projects and looking for a man to validate me in an unloving relationship.